Military of ancient Egypt: Military organization

-As early as the Old Kingdom (c.2686–2160 BC) Egypt used specific military units, with military hierarchy appearing in the Middle Kingdom (c.2055–1650 BC).
-By the New Kingdom (c.1550–1069 BC), the Egyptian military consisted of three major branches: the infantry, the chariotry, and the navy.
+As early as the Old Kingdom (c.
+2686–2160 BC) Egypt used specific military units, with military hierarchy appearing in the Middle Kingdom (c.
+2055–1650 BC).
+By the New Kingdom (c.
+1550–1069 BC), the Egyptian military consisted of three major branches: the infantry, the chariotry, and the navy.

 Soldiers of Egypt

 During the Egyptian conquest, the Pharaoh would divide his army into two parts, the North and the South.
-They would then be further divided into four more armies named after the Egyptian god's Ra, Amen, Ptah, Sutekh (of all the armies the Pharaoh would align himself with Amen).
-From there he would pick a commander in chief, generally princes of the royal house who would then pick captains to enforce orders given down the chain of command.
-During war times, the commander in chief was given the job of selecting their captains, who were usually lower-ranking princes of the royal house.
+They would then be further divided into four more armies named after the Egyptian gods Ra, Amen, Ptah, and Sutekh (of all the armies the Pharaoh would align himself with Amen).
+From there he would pick a commander-in-chief, generally a prince of the royal house who would then pick captains to enforce orders given down the chain of command.
+During war times, the commander-in-chief was given the job of selecting their captains, who were usually lower-ranking princes of the royal house.
 They generally achieved these positions using tools of bribery and appealing to the interest courts.
-Another major factor of choosing both officers and captains was the degree of education they received; most officials were oftentimes diplomatists with extensive educational backgrounds.
+Another major factor in choosing both officers and captains was the degree of education they received; most officials were oftentimes diplomatists with extensive educational backgrounds.
 Later, after receiving the official position, the divided armies would ally themselves with mercenaries who would be trained with them as one of their own but never a part of the native Egyptian military.

 Each regiment in the Egyptian army could have been identified by the weapon they carried: archers, lancers, spearmen, and infantry.
-The lancers not only carried their long-range weapon, the lance, but also a dagger on their belt and a short-curved sword.
+The lancers not only carried their long-range weapon, the lance but also a dagger on their belt and a short-curved sword.
 Depicted in Egyptian art is a cane or wand-type object that has been assigned to each fifth member in a group.
 This may indicate that the man carrying the cane or wand was in charge of a unit of men beside him (Girard).